scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

-The first steps in seeing begin in the retina, where a mosaic of photoreceptors converts incoming light into an electrochemical signal that encodes the intensity of light as a function of position (two dimensions), wavelength, and time :cite:`Rodieck1998`.
+The first steps in seeing begin in the retina, where a mosaic of photoreceptors converts incoming light into electrochemical signals that encode the intensity of light as a function of position (two dimensions), wavelength, and time :cite:`Rodieck1998`.
 The electrochemical signal is then passed on to specialized neuronal circuits consisting of a variety of cell types
-(such as bipolar, amacrine, and horizontal cells), which extract basic sensory cues, such as spatial contrast and temporal frequency.
+(such as bipolar, amacrine, and horizontal cells), which act as feature detectors for basic sensory properties, such as spatial contrast and temporal frequency.
-These sensory cues are then encoded across approximately 1.5 million retinal ganglion cells, which form the output layer of the retina.
+These sensory features are then encoded in parallel across approximately 1.5 million retinal ganglion cells, which form the output layer of the retina.
-Each ganglion cell relays the electrical signal to the brain via a long axon fiber that passes from the ganglion cell body to the optic nerve.
+Each ganglion cell relays the electrical signal to the brain via a long axon fiber that passes from the ganglion cell body to the optic nerve and on to the brain.

 Diseases such as RP and AMD are characterized by a progressive degeneration of photoreceptors.
-As they progress,
+As these diseases progress
 all layers of the retina are affected :cite:`Humayun1999,Mazzoni2008`.
-In severe end-stage RP, approximately 95% of photoreceptors, 20% of bipolar cells, and 70% of ganglion cells degenerate,  :cite:`Santos1997`, resulting in severe visual impairment.
+In severe end-stage RP, approximately 95% of photoreceptors, 20% of bipolar cells, and 70% of ganglion cells degenerate,  :cite:`Santos1997`.
 As well as being reduced in number, these remaining cells also undergo corruptive re-modeling in late stages of the disease :cite:`Marc2003a,Marc2003b`.
-As a result, little or no useful vision is retained.
+In the later stages of AMD and RP, little or no useful vision is retained.

 Microelectronic retinal prostheses have been developed in an effort to restore sight to individuals suffering from RP or AMD.